 X-rays are also called radiographs.
 They allow our dentist to see inside and between your teeth.
-X-rays also makes the tooth roots and bone beneath the gums visible.
+X-rays also make the tooth roots and bone beneath the gums visible.
 Digital X-rays can be used as part of a routine examination or to diagnose a specific dental problem.

 Types of X-Rays

-Periapical, bitewing, and panoramic are the most common types of X-rays used in dental offices.
+Periapical, bitewing and panoramic are the most common types of X-rays used in dental offices.
 During routine exams, our team may take two to four bitewing X-rays — which show the portion of the teeth that sits above the gums — to look for signs of decay between the teeth.
 Periapical X-rays are used if we need to see the tips of the tooth roots or the teeth’s bone height.
 Panoramic X-rays are taken from outside the mouth.
 They produce an image of the entire oral cavity.
-Because of this, panoramic X-rays can identify impacted teeth, cysts, tumors, bone irregularities, and tumors.
+Because of this, panoramic X-rays can identify impacted teeth, cysts, tumors, bone irregularities and tumors.

 Other X-ray types include occlusal and cephalometric.
 Occlusal X-rays are sometimes used to evaluate the developing teeth in children.
 Cephalometric X-rays are used to plan orthodontic treatment.